All member clubs in the East Anglian Croquet Federation shall be eligible to participate.

 Courts should be full size and in adequate condition such that there is a possibility of accurate positioning, and hitting a ball from one corner of the court to the opposite corner.

 The minimum allowed handicap allowed is 0.
 There is no maximum allowed handicap.
 The aggregate team handicap must be at least 10.
 The team captains should ensure that handicaps are correct and have been assessed by the club handicapper in accordance with the CA Handicap Guidelines.
 No player may play for more than one club in the course of any one season.
+However, members of a near neighbour club are permitted to play.

 Where two or more courts are available teams should normally consist of 4 players, with 1 doubles and 6 singles games in the match, making 7 games in total.
 Players are to be listed in handicap order by the Home ('H') and Away ('A') team captains and play their opposite numbers according to the following formula: